 The following tables set forth a summary of our financial data.
-We have derived the statement of operations data for the years ended December 31, 2018 and 2019 from our audited financial statements appearing elsewhere in this prospectus.
-The statement of operations data for the six months ended June 30, 2019 and June 30, 2020 and the balance sheet data as of June 30, 2020 have been derived from unaudited financial statements included elsewhere in this prospectus.
-Our unaudited interim financial statements were prepared in accordance with U.S. generally accepted accounting principles, or U.S. GAAP, on the same basis as our audited financial statements and include, in the opinion of management, all adjustments, consisting of normal recurring adjustments, that are necessary for the fair presentation of the financial information set forth in those financial statements.
-Our historical results are not necessarily indicative of the results to be expected for any future periods, and results for the six months ended June 30, 2020 are not necessarily indicative of results that may be expected for the full fiscal year ending December 31, 2020 or any other future period.
-The following summary financial data should be read with the sections titled "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes included elsewhere in this prospectus.
+We have derived the statement of operations and balance sheet data as of and for the years ended December 31, 2019 and 2020 from our audited financial statements appearing elsewhere in this prospectus.
+Our historical results are not necessarily indicative of the results to be expected for any future periods.
+The following summary financial data should be read with the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes included elsewhere in this prospectus.

-Years I Decem Ended iber 31, Six Months Ended June 30, 2018 2019 2019 2020 Statement of Operations Data: Operating expenses: Research and development \$ 581 \$ 2,358 \$ 928 \$ 2,836 General and administrative 1,423 2,708 1,432 1,729 Loss on disposal of property and equipment 68 67 Total operating expenses 2,004 5,134 2,427 4,565 Loss from operations (2,004) (5,134) (2,427) (4,565) Other (expense) income, net: Other (expense) income, net (63) Interest expense (14) Total other (expense) income, net (77) Net loss \$ (2,081) \$ (5,134) \$ (2,427) \$ (4,565) Net loss attributable to common stockholders (1) \$ (2,509) \$ (5,912) \$ (2,813) \$ (5,129) Net loss per share attributable to common stockholders: basic and diluted (1) \$ (0.80) \$ (1.85) \$ (0.89) \$ (1.52) Weighted-average shares used to compute net loss per share attributable to common stockholders: basic and diluted $^{(1)}$ 3, ,136,290 3 ,188,165 3 ,172,907 3 ,382,531 Pro forma net loss attributable to common stockholders (1) \$ (5,134) \$ (4,565) Pro forma net loss per share attributable to common stockholders (unaudited): basic and diluted $^{(1)}$ \$ (0.83) \$ (0.57) Weighted-average shares used to compute pro forma net loss per share attributable to common stockholders (unaudited): basic and diluted (1) 6 ,172,715 8 ,053,959 calculations of our basic and diluted net loss per share and the weighted-average number of shares excludes the 5,514,404 shares of our preferred stock and 290,879 shares of our common stock, in each case, issued subsequent to June 30, 2020.
+Years E Decemb (in thousands, except share and per share data) 2019 2020 Statement of Operations Data: Operating expenses: Research and development \$ 2,358 \$ 5,378 General and administrative 2,708 3,179 Loss on disposal of property and equipment 68 Total operating expenses 5,134 8,557 Loss from operations (5,134) (8,557) Net loss \$ (5,134) \$ (8,557) Net loss attributable to common stockholders (1) \$ (5,912) \$ (10,340) Net loss per share attributable to common stockholders: basic and diluted \$ (1.85) \$ (3.02) Weighted-average shares used to compute net loss per share attributable to common stockholders: basic and diluted 3 ,188,165 3 ,419,075 Pro forma net loss attributable to common stockholders (1) (8,557) Pro forma net loss per share attributable to common stockholders (unaudited): basic and diluted (1) \$ (0.91) Weighted-average shares used to compute pro forma net loss per share attributable to common stockholders (unaudited): basic and diluted (1) 9 ,382,360